Melvin Goes to Dinner

-Melvin Goes to Dinner is a 2003 American film adaptation of Michael Blieden's stage play Phyro-Giants!, directed by Bob Odenkirk.
+Melvin Goes to Dinner is a 2003 American film adaptation of Michael Blieden's stage play Phyro-Giants!, directed by Bob Odenkirk in his directorial debut.
 Blieden wrote the screenplay from his stage play, and he also stars in the film (as he did in the Los Angeles stage production), along with Stephanie Courtney, Matt Price and Annabelle Gurwitch.
 The film premiered at the 2003 Slamdance Film Festival.

 Plot

-Former medical student Melvin has dropped out and now works (after a fashion) in a planning office of an unnamed city.
-The office supervisor is his big sister, who "mothers" him instead of making him perform well.
+Former medical student Melvin has dropped out and now works in a planning office of an unnamed city.
+The office supervisor is his older sister, who "mothers" him instead of pushing him to work harder.
 Melvin accidentally makes telephone contact with an old friend, and they decide to meet for dinner that evening.
-The friend arrives early for drinks with a lady friend; by the appointed time, four people are involved, each connected somehow to at least one of the others.
-The evening passes in a leisurely dinner with much conversation, sometimes intimate; the connections among the parties are revealed throughout the evening.
-The movie includes several flashbacks, which are not immediately explained but become understandable by the end.
+The friend arrives early for drinks with a female friend; by the appointed time, four people are involved, each connected somehow to at least one of the others.
+The evening passes in a leisurely dinner with much conversation, with the connections among the parties revealed throughout the evening.